Registering as a UAS operator

 Prerequisites

-Natural persons must register themselves, and have a means of authenticating their identity on MyGuichet.lu.
+Natural persons must register themselves, and must possess a means of authenticating their identity on MyGuichet.lu – namely, a LuxTrust product or an electronic identity card (eID) or an eIDAS-compliant identification device.
 The registration system does not allow third-party registration.

-Legal persons must be registered by a legal representative possessing a means of authenticating their identity on MyGuichet.lu.
+Legal persons must be registered by a legal representative who possesses a means of authenticating their identity on MyGuichet.lu.

 Costs